Thursday, December 8, 2016

 Transfer Case Shifter Knob

-Upgrade your Jeep's interior with a custom Transfer Case Shifter Knob.
-This simple modification adds a personal touch to your vehicle's cockpit.
+Add a touch of personality to your Jeep’s interior with a custom Transfer Case Shifter Knob.

 Drake shifter knobs installed on a Jeep's gear and transfer case shifters, showcasing a sleek and textured design for enhanced grip.